Kaskaya/Weather--App/README.md

-# Weather App with JavScript and Tailwind
+# Weather App with JavaScript and Tailwind

 https://weather-app-project-t.vercel.app/